Information for completing your degree can be found at Completing your Degree (See also completing degree requirements in Graduate School Handbook.)

 Before final semester

-Student: Discuss with Advisor when to schedule PhD exam.
+Student: Check your earned credit hours and verify that you will have 80 credit hours when you complete your final semester.
+Discuss with Advisor when to schedule PhD exam.
 You must be enrolled for the term you will finish your degree.

 Faculty Advisor: Discuss with student expectations for written thesis (eg., scope) and any possible ODS accommodations.